teknofire/chef-support-bot/README.md

 Then you will need to subscribe the bot to the `app_mention` and `message.im` events below that.

+Additionally, `Interactive Components` will need to be enabled, and on that page the `Request URL` will use the ngrok url with a different endpoint: `https://NGROK_HOST_PORT/api/interactive`

 ## How to run the test suite

 ```